 Nobody wants to think about it, but emergency kits are one of those items you want stocked and ready to go.
 There are still parts of North America that take hours or days for emergency services to reach.
 Making sure you’re safe if disaster strikes is essential.

 - Road Side Kit: A good quality kit will have hazard signs, flares, jumper cables, and tow cables.
 You may not find an all-in-one kit with everything you need, so you’ll probably have to piece it together yourself.

 - First Aid and Survival Kit: You’ll want more than just band-aids and gauze.
 Good quality first aid kits have everything you need for almost any situation.
-You’ll also want survival items like matches and freeze-dried food for a couple of days.
+You’ll also want survival items like matches (waterproof matches if possible) and freeze-dried food for a couple of days.
 Your freshwater tank will be your source of water, so use it sparingly.

 6. Tool Kit